fedenunez/fmlpack/README.md

 FML employs simple tags to represent your file system: `<|||file_start=path/to/file.ext|||>` and `<|||file_end|||>` enclose file content, while `<|||dir=path/to/dir|||>` denotes directories.
 This clarity makes FML easy for both humans and LLMs to work with. `fmlpack` handles the conversion to and from this format seamlessly.

 For a detailed explanation of the format, please see the [full FML Specification](fml-spec.md).

+## Changelog

+### 2025-10-02

+- Added optional dependency `pathspec` for `.gitignore` support.
+- Introduced `--gitignore` flag to use `.gitignore` rules in file filtering.
+- Improved exclusion logic with `IgnoreMatcher` and advanced ignore patterns.
+- Added fallback mechanism if `pathspec` is not installed.